 Whenever things go too far, the FIA must intervene.
 It is quite clear that it is not realistic to expect that such young boys, in addition to renouncing and subduing the result throughout their childhood, possibly from the age of four, will also be able to cope with the psychological pressures that await them in the future.
 Even with his bold runs, Max does not always evoke positive feelings for racers and spectators alike.
 It even went so far that last year, due to constant mistakes and accidents, he was directly threatened by his existence on the Red Bull team.
 In order to counteract this insanity, the FIA has complicated the super-license that racers need in order to drive Formula One.

-There is also a super free training license.
+There is also a super free practice license.
 This license is a little easier to get than a real super license.
-You need 6 races in F2 Series or 21 points of a real super license.
-Max Verstappen would not fly 800 did not meet these criteria.
-All this is a step towards an even better selection of quality drivers that will only be of a higher quality in the future of this series.
+You need 6 races in F2 Series or 21 points to get your pass to F1 practice.